 \subsection{Structural properties}

-Morphological properties for \rubies\ were derived in \cite{weibel_2024b} using the Bayesian code \textsc{pysersic} \citep{pysersic}\footnote{\url{https://github.com/pysersic/pysersic}}.
-The authors retrieve an effective semi-major axis of $R_{\rm maj} = 209^{+33}_{-24}$ pc for a rather round shape (axis ratio of $R_{\rm min}/R_{\rm maj}=0.89^{+0.08}_{-0.14}$) and a relatively low, but poorly constrained, \cite{sersic_1968} index of $n=2.4^{+1.5}_{-0.9}$.
-Here we follow a similar procedure and model the emission of \snhope\ in the F200W band using the same code.
-The choice of the band is a compromise between mapping relatively long wavelengths ($\sim4000$\AA\ rest-frame) at the highest possible resolution (sampled with a $0\farcs02$ pixel scale) and S/N ratio.
-We built a PSF model by broadening the profile derived with \textsc{WebbPSF} \citep{perrin_2014} to match the width of observed unsaturated stars in the field, as described in \cite{ito_2024}.
+Morphological properties for \rubies\ were derived in \cite{weibel_2025} using the Bayesian code \textsc{pysersic} \citep{pysersic}\footnote{\url{https://github.com/pysersic/pysersic}}.
+The authors retrieve an effective semimajor axis of $R_{\rm maj} = 209^{+33}_{-24}$ pc for a rather round shape (axis ratio of $R_{\rm min}/R_{\rm maj}=0.89^{+0.08}_{-0.14}$, where $R_{\rm min}$ is the semiminor axis) and a relatively low, but poorly constrained, \cite{sersic_1968} index of $n=2.4^{+1.5}_{-0.9}$.
+We followed a similar procedure and modeled the emission of \snhope\ in the F200W band using the same code.
+The choice of the band is a compromise between mapping relatively long wavelengths ($\sim4000$\AA\ rest frame) at the highest possible resolution (sampled with a $0\farcs02$ pixel scale) and S/N. We built a PSF model by broadening the profile derived with \textsc{WebbPSF} \citep{perrin_2014} to match the width of observed unsaturated stars in the field, as described in \cite{ito_2024}.
 We modeled a single \cite{sersic_1968} profile.
-The source is resolved: we estimate an effective semi-major axis of $R_{\rm maj} = 262^{+17}_{-15}$ pc and a high $n=6.5^{+0.6}_{-0.5}$ index.
+The source is resolved: we estimate an effective semimajor axis of $R_{\rm maj} = 262^{+17}_{-15}$ pc and a high $n=6.5^{+0.6}_{-0.5}$ index.
 We applied an average $\mu^{-0.5}$ correction to the effective size to account for the mild lensing effect.
 Nevertheless, this correction does not substantially alter the conclusions of this work.
-The source is slightly elongated (ellipticity $\epsilon = 1 - R_{\rm min}/R_{\rm maj} = 0.49^{+0.02}_{-0.02}$, where $R_{\rm min}$ is the semi-minor axis).
+The source is slightly elongated (ellipticity $\epsilon = 1 - R_{\rm min}/R_{\rm maj} = 0.49^{+0.02}_{-0.02}$).
 We show the best-fit model and the residuals in Appendix \ref{app:bestfit_modeling}.
-These results are consistent with the analysis with \textsc{Galfit} \citep{peng_2002} in \cite{wu_2024}, once the lensing correction is accounted for.\\
+These results are consistent with the analysis with \textsc{Galfit} \citep{peng_2002} in \cite{wu_2025}, once the lensing correction is accounted for.\\